lamps-wg/cms-kemri/draft-ietf-lamps-cms-kemri.md

 The KDF output is:

 > OKM is the output keying material with the exact length of L octets.
-The OKM is the KEK that is used to encrypt the CEK or the content-authenticated-encryption key.
+The OKM is the KEK that is used to encrypt the CEK or the CAEK.

 An acceptable KDF MUST accept an IKM, L, and info as inputs.
 An acceptable KDF MAY also accept salt, which is carried as a parameter to the